fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 ```

-Then we could do a "join query", or populate the _friendOf_-fields of persons when we fetch the _Person_-objects:
+Then we could do a "join query", or populate the _friendOf_ fields of persons when we fetch the _Person_ objects:

 ```js
 Query: {